 When is Harbin Ice and Snow World?

-The Harbin ice sculpture park opens in late December and lasts until mid-March.
-The official opening ceremony is on 5th January 2023.
+The Harbin ice sculpture park opens in late December and lasts until mid-March when the ice and snow begin to melt.
+The official opening ceremony is on 5th January 2024.

 Where is the ice festival located?